Henry Pering Pellew Crease: Lawyer and politician

-BC Supreme Court judge
+British Columbia Supreme Court

 In 1870 he was appointed a judge of the Supreme Court of British Columbia and retired from his government post.
-Crease was suspicious of both Confederation and responsible government, largely because they threatened greater government control over judges and central Canadian domination of patronage.
-Like many British Columbians, he was disappointed that London seemed to have given up on BC as an independent colony, abandoning either it to annexation to the United States or confederation with Canada.
+Crease was suspicious of both Canadian Confederation because it threatened greater government control and threatened local preferences.
 "I believe that England is sick of her Colonies," he wrote, "and to be a Colonist, whatever your POSITION & CHARACTER when at Home – is to lose Caste the moment you become a bona fide settler."
-Regardless of his opposition to Confederation, Crease was chosen to prepare for it as the chair of the Royal Commission for the Revision of Laws of BC.
+Crease nevertheless was chosen to prepare for Confederation as the chair of the Royal Commission for the Revision of Laws of BC.

-After BC became a Canadian province in 1871, Crease devoted the next few years to fighting for judicial independence—specifically the right of judges to live outside their districts.
-In 1881 the BC Supreme Court, including Crease, ruled in the Thrasher case that the province's attempts to regulate judges were unconstitutional.
-This decision was overturned two years later by the Supreme Court of Canada.
+After British Columbia had become a province of Canada in 1871, Crease campaigned for judicial independence, including the right of judges to live outside their districts.
+In 1881 the British Columbia Supreme Court, including Crease, ruled in the Thrasher case that the province's attempts to regulate judges were unconstitutional.
+Their decision was overturned two years later by the Supreme Court of Canada.

-In 1882, Crease presided over the trial of John Hall, who owned most of the land on Burrard Inlet that now makes up the community of Belcarra, British Columbia, and who was accused of murdering his mother in law.
-Hall and Crease had known each other for years, and Crease had once employed him as his agent in a dispute with trespassers who illegally logged on land he and his friend Robert Burnaby owned near Hall's ranch.
-Hall was found guilty of manslaughter, and his land signed over to his attorney to pay for his defence.
+In 1882, Crease presided over the trial of John Hall, who owned most of the land on Burrard Inlet that now makes up the community of Belcarra, British Columbia, who was accused of murdering his mother-in-law.
+Crease had once employed Hall as his agent in a dispute with trespassers who illegally logged on land he and his friend Robert Burnaby owned near Hall's Ranch.
+Hall was found guilty of manslaughter: and his land was signed over to his attorney to pay for his defence.